Malossi: History

 In 1930, Armando Malossi founded "Cicli e Moto Malossi".
 Armando started his business in Bologna, a city that was greatly impoverished by wars: first the African war and later World War II.
 Despite the few bicycles - as all motor vehicles were requisitioned for war use - the family business grew and moved outside of Bologna to escape the bombings.

 The post-war period gave new momentum to the company.
 Mr. Armando began to deal with bicycles, auxiliary motor vehicles, and motorcycle repair and restoration.
 Ugo Malossi, Armando's eldest son, joined his father's business.
 Driven by a unique passion for motorcycles, Ugo began the complete construction of motorcycles, starting from the frame of a 75 cc light bike.

 Ugo convinced his father Armando to purchase Mar, a historic company that provided support for Dell'Orto carburetors.
 Ugo also introduced a division for designing two and four-stroke engines for mopeds, light bikes, and scooters, dedicating himself to what he loved most, an activity that led him to success.
 As the country grew and habits changed, the car became the nation's object of desire.
 These were the years of the economic boom.

 Ugo saw the opportunity to tap into this market and started the production of carburetors for cars, racing cars, and industrial use.
 He never abandoned his old passion for motorcycles.
 In 1960, Ugo and Sergio Bassi, a friend and long-time collaborator, prepared a Ducati motorcycle for Mr. Cova (a famous motorcycle rider), who finished second in the Bologna – San Luca race.

 In 1969, Sandro, Ugo's younger brother, joined the company as sales and IT network manager.
-This marked the beginning of a very happy partnership that still lasts today.
-Business was booming, orders came from all over the world: there was a need to expand, hire new staff, develop new sectors and new professional skills.
+Business did well internationally causing the need to expand, hire new staff, develop new sectors and new professional skills.

 In the 70s the company moved to Calderara di Reno, maintaining only an operational headquarters in the center of Bologna.
 In 1977, Malossi participated in EICMA, the most prestigious fair in the automotive sector, with its own stand.